Uvalde schools’ police chief resigns from City Council - NewsBreak

 “After much consideration, I regret to inform those who voted for me that I have decided to step down as a member of the city council for District 3.
 The mayor, the city council, and the city staff must continue to move forward without distractions.
 I feel this is the best decision for Uvalde,” Arredondo said.

-Arredondo, who has been on administrative leave from the school district since June 22, has declined repeated requests for comment from The Associated Press.
+Arredondo, who has been on administrative leave from his school district position since June 22 , has declined repeated requests for comment from The Associated Press.
 His attorney, George Hyde, did not immediately respond to emailed requests for comment Saturday.

+On June 21, the City Council voted unanimously to deny Arredondo a leave of absence from appearing at public meetings.
+Relatives of the shooting victims had pleaded with city leaders to fire him.Google says it will eliminate location history entries if it identifies abortion center, medical facility visits

+Representatives of the Uvalde mayor, Don McLaughlin, have not responded to requests for comment Saturday.

 Col. Steven McCraw, director of the Texas Department of Public Safety, told a state Senate hearing last month that Arredondo — the on-site commander — made “terrible decisions” as the massacre unfolded on May 24 , and that the police response was an “abject failure.”